adrians/meta-amateurradio/README.md

 ## Hints

+* Previously the master-branch of this repository was maintained to be compatible with `dunfell` and `hardknott` releases.
+The recipes for these two releases have been moved to the `dunfell` branch, while the `master` branch tracks the current `honister` release.
+This is due to the breaking changes in the syntactic rules for the recipe introduced in the `honister` release.

 * Some digital modes (WSPR, FT8, etc.) require a synchronized system clock.
 If the board does not have a synchronized RTC module but has an internet connection, you might want to install `ntpdate` (from the `meta-networking` layer).

-* On the "dunfell" release, building CubicSDR fails due to the wxwidgets library not being detected by cmake.
-You need to cherrypick [this](http://cgit.openembedded.org/meta-openembedded/commit/?id=7219c72141c2c5c902232dfba590fd85954f2aae) commit on the `meta-openembedded/meta-oe` layer before attempting to build CubicSDR.

 * Some packages (WSJT-X, JS8Call) depend on fortran libraries, but the fortran runtime is not enabled by default in the yocto project.
 You'll need to add the following line to the `conf/local.conf` file:
 ```
-FORTRAN_forcevariable = ",fortran"
+FORTRAN:forcevariable = ",fortran"
 ```

 * If using rtl-based sdr dongles, you might need to unload the `dvb_usb_rtl28xxu`